-On the left of the front panel, the reset button is designed to reboot the Managed Switch without turning off and on the power.
+On the left of the front panel, the reset button is designed to reboot the Industrial Managed Switch without turning off and on the power.
 The following is the summary table of reset button functions:

-Reset Button Pressed and Released Function
+Reset Button Function

-< 5 sec: System Reboot Reboot the Managed Switch.
+Press the reset button for < 5 seconds for system reboot.
+Reboot the Industrial Managed Switch.

-Reset the Managed Switch to Factory Default configuration.
+Reset the Industrial Managed Switch to Factory Default

-The Managed Switch will then reboot and load the default
+configuration.
+The Industrial Managed Switch will then reboot

-settings shown below:
+and load the default settings shown below:

-5 sec: Factory Default • Default username: admin
+Press the reset button for > 5 seconds • Default username: admin

-• Default password: admin
+for factory default. • Default password: sw + the last 6 characters of the

+MAC ID in lowercase

 • Default IP address: 192.168.0.100

 Subnet mask: 255.255.255.0

 • Default gateway: 192.168.0.254

-2.1.2 LED Indications
+2.1.3 LED Indications

-The front panel LEDs indicates instant status of port links, data activity and system power; it helps monitor and troubleshoot when needed.
-Figure 2-1-2a~2-1-2d show the LED indications of these Managed Switches.
+The front panel LEDs indicate instant status of port links, data activity and system power; it helps monitor and troubleshoot when needed.
+Figure 2-1-2 shows the LED indications of these Industrial Managed Switches.

-WGS-804HPT LED Indication
+LED Indication